Go Back

 Bake:

 • Remove the plastic from the top of the pan and place it the oven to bake for 30 minutes.
-The top of the bread should be lightly browned, and the internal temperature of the bread around 190°F.
+The top of the bread should be lightly browned.
+If you have a digital thermometer, you can use it to check the internal temperature of the bread—it should be around 190°F when done.

 Remove it from the pan:

 • Remove the pan from the oven.
-Run a knife or plastic frosting spreader between the bread and pan to loosen it, including around the center column.
+Run a knife or plastic frosting spreader between the bread and the pan all around to loosen it, including around the center column.

 • Place the platter upside down over the top of the bread pan.
 Use oven mitts: with a firm grip carefully flip over the bread pan and platter so that the bread can fall out onto the platter.